RMITLibrary/easy_cite/markdown/aglc4.md

 #### Law report abbreviations

-Legal abbreviations for Australian and international law reports, law journals, legal organisations, courts, etc. can be accessed via the <a href="https://guides.lib.monash.edu/legal-abbreviations" target="_blank">Monash University website</a> (opens in a new tab).
+Legal abbreviations for Australian and international law reports, law journals, legal organisations, courts, etc. can be accessed via the <a href="https://guides.lib.monash.edu/legal-abbreviations">Monash University website</a> (opens in a new tab).

-Legal abbreviations for English language legal publications, from the British Isles, the Commonwealth and the United States can be accessed via the <a href="http://www.legalabbrevs.cardiff.ac.uk/" target="_blank">Cardiff University database</a> (opens in a new tab).
+Legal abbreviations for English language legal publications, from the British Isles, the Commonwealth and the United States can be accessed via the <a href="http://www.legalabbrevs.cardiff.ac.uk/">Cardiff University database</a> (opens in a new tab).

 ###### end-subtype-content